 |I want detailed control over terrains||Gaea or World machine|

 I would go with World creator as it is the most user-friendly option available and its very fast as its 100% GPU powered.
 Gaea is a close second when you compare things overall but the poor documentation makes it difficult to learn.
-Only reason I would select World machine is when i want a powerful terrain generator for free.
+The only reason I would select the World machine is when I want a powerful terrain generator for free.
 If you are using Unity then you might also want to consider Gaia as an option.
-You can check out out comparison of Gaia vs World Creator.
+You can check out our post on the best Unity terrain generators for more details.